-Based on the above problem setup, the association policy consists in finding appropriate values for the routing probabilities $p_i^D(x)$ and $p_i^U(x)$, for DL and UL traffic, respectively (defined earlier in A.5).
-That is, for each location x, we would like to optimally choose which BS i to route to flows generated from (UL) or destined to (DL) users in x^4 .
+(defined earlier in A.5).
+That is, for each location x, we would like to optimally choose which BS i to route to flows generated from (UL) or destined to (DL) users in $x^3$ .
 Our goals for this association problem are twofold: (i) ensure that the capacity of no network element (BS or backhaul link) is exceeded; (ii) achieve a good tradeoff between user physical data rates and load balancing.
 We will consider two main scenarios:

-Link split or DL/UL decoupling: This allows each UE to be associated with different BSs for its DL and UL traffic, and to optimize UL and DL performance independently [24, 29].
+Link split or DL/UL decoupling: This allows each UE to be associated with different BSs for its DL and UL traffic, and to optimize UL and DL performance independently [29], [23].

-Joint DL/UL: In current networks, a UE must be associated to same base station for both UL and DL traffic.
+Joint DL/UL: In current networks, a UE must be associated with the same BS for both UL and DL traffic.

-2.2 Optimal User Association for Split UL/DL
+B. Optimal User Association for Split UL/DL